Establishing Performance Measures for Federally-Funded Infrastructure Investments

 Number of Non-Motorized Fatalities & Serious Injuries 281.2 258.4

-For the Minnesota portion of the MIC area, the MIC Policy Board adopted the five safety performance measure targets set by the State of Minnesota (MnDOT) for CY 2021, as follows:
+1/20/2021: The MIC passed Resolution 21-03 adopting the five safety performance measure (PM1) targets set by MnDOT for CY 2021, as follows:

 Measure 2020 Target 2021 Target